How do I stop Dropbox from syncing or uploading my files?

 Dropbox sync files will no longer occur when your computer or phone is turned off.
 Therefore, you can turn off the device you are using to stop the file upload in progress.
 Similarly, you can power off to end sync tasks.

-✎Note: If you only need Dropbox to stop syncing individual files, you can enable Dropbox selective sync, select the folders that need to be uploaded to the cloud, and Dropbox will sync only the selected folders.
+If you only need Dropbox to stop syncing individual files to your computer, you can enable Dropbox selective sync, unselect the folders that you just want to keep on the cloud, and your computer will free up disk space for good performance.
+Dropbox selective sync is available for all Dropbox users.

 If your Dropbox has an error temporarily, you may not be able to edit the Dropbox sync task.
-You can switch to a more stable cloud backup service as an alternative to Dropbox, such as CBackup.
+You can switch to a more stable cloud backup service - CBackup to sync files to Dropbox, Google Drive, OneDrive, etc.

 CBackup is a professional cloud backup and sync service.
-It can help you back up PC files to Dropbox without a Dropbox client.
-To save space, you can set Dropbox to sync specific folders with CBackup.
+It can help you to sync and back up PC files to Dropbox without a Dropbox client.
+To save space, you can set Dropbox to sync specific folders, and delete the local copy on your hard disk, and the synced or backed up files on the cloud will not be influenced.

-Let us learn how to back up a computer to Dropbox via CBackup:
+Let us learn how to automatically sync folders to Dropbox via CBackup:

 Step 1.
 Create a new CBackup account for free and sign in to the CBackup desktop app.

 Step 2.
-Go to the My Storage tab on the left side, then click Add Cloud > Dropbox > Add, then sign in to your Dropbox account to authorize CBackup to access the files on Dropbox.
+Go to the Storage tab on the left side, then click Dropbox > Authorize Now, then sign in to your Dropbox account to authorize CBackup to access the files on Dropbox.

 Step 3.
-You can edit the Display Name and Storage Path, then check the Note option and click OK.
+You can edit the Cloud name and Storage path, then check the Note option and click OK.

 Step 4.
-Then go to the Backup Tasks tab, click the New Task button.
+Then go to the Sync tab, click the Sync PC to Public Cloud button.

 You can also accomplish the following goals through CBackup:

-Automatically backup your PC to a larger space in a professional way.
-CBackup provides a safe backup space, CBackup Cloud (10GB free cloud storage).
+• Automatically backup your PC to a larger space in a professional way.
+CBackup provides a safe backup space, CBackup Cloud (10GB free).
 You can try to back up your computer to the CBackup Cloud.
-Besides, CBackup Cloud offers 1000GB cloud storage space at a reasonable price.
+Besides, CBackup Cloud offers 1TB (1024GB) or 5TB (5120GB) cloud storage space at a reasonable price.

 Final words